deeppavlov/dialog_flow_demo/dialog_flow_chatgpt_skill/README.md

 DNNC model is available at port 4999.

-Users can interact with the container via '/respond' endpoint.
+Service bot interacts with the container via '/respond' endpoint.
 The API expects a json object with the dialog history passed as an array and labeled 'dialog_contexts'.
 Intents will be extracted from the last utterance.

 ```json